 Magazine editors need good stories and photographic content in their magazines to sell copies.
+Editorial food photography that illustrates cooking recipes should make the reader hungry and motivate him to try the recipe out.
+If food photography illustrates an article or story it should make the reader think or inspire to action – like visiting a restaurant.
 One distinguishing attribute of editorial food photography is that it illustrates something related to an opinion, review, reportage, etc. A visual narrative must be present to aid the textual.
 If the subject is food waste, the image should at least hint at the central theme and will probably creatively depict it outright.

-Because editorial food photography is accompanied by in-depth and often complex written content, it usually has a specific style, aesthetic, and purpose that complements the written.
+Because editorial food photography is accompanied by in-depth and often complex written content, it usually has a specific style, composition, aesthetic, and purpose that complements the written.
 The photos themselves are usually stylistically eye-catching and often artistic, making the reader stop and ponder the image.
 The more important the story and the more important the magazine, the more editors hire talented photographers with a distinctive style to illustrate.
 Also, in order to cover the multi-faceted main points of an editorial text, the visual component should be left up to some interpretation.
-Editorial food photography usually makes the viewer think more than answer questions.

 It is important to remember that editorial food photography tells a story, as this is one characteristic that sets it apart from other categorizations.
 For that reason the imagery may not even contain food.
 In order to visually cover an article that focuses on a famous chef’s difficult past and how it has influenced his food, portraits would probably be necessary.
 Whatever is included in the frame must in some way add to the reader’s understanding of the subject, whether literally or symbolically.

 Are you an expert in editorial food photography lingo?
 Tell us about it by creating your own editorial piece in the comments section below.